^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Acute otitis media in children (acute otitis media, acute middle ear Qatar) is an acute inflammatory disease of the middle ear.
+Acute otitis media in children (acute otitis media, acute catarrh of the middle ear) is an acute inflammatory disease of the middle ear.

-It should be remembered that at present, different terminology is used in the literature in describing chronic catarrhal otitis media.
-The nature of the contents in this disease is sometimes very peculiar and has a high content of blood elements, protein (or its absence), etc. You can find such names as exudative, transudative, serous, hemorrhagic, mucous otitis, "sticky" ear, etc. However, the principles of treatment do not change from this.
+It should be remembered that currently in the literature different terminology is used to describe chronic catarrhal otitis media.
+The nature of the contents in this disease is sometimes very peculiar and is characterized by an increased content of blood elements, protein (or its absence), etc. You can find such names as exudative, transudative, serous, hemorrhagic, mucous otitis, "sticky" ear, etc. However, the principles of treatment do not change.

 ICD-10 code